RozWelch/CareHub-Project4-2023/README.md

 ## Fixed and Unfixed Bugs

 * Fixed bugs:

+    * The care providers list was misaligned, the loop was in the wrong place, it had an opening div before it, and closing div after, leaving the styling crossing over into the next iteration, causing the next iteration to be moved out by 12px each time.
+It was resolved by moving the closing div tag.

     * When a success message was added to the DeleteProvider view, it was not showing up.
 A bug in Django which has yet to be fixed meant Message Mixins didn't work with Delete Views.
     The workaround was found on Stack: https://stackoverflow.com/a/42656041